4d/4d-for-ios/docs/Relations-N-to-one-relations.md

 **NOTE**

-In this tutorial, we will use the link names between your tables.
+In this tutorial, we will use the relation names between your tables.
-Giving descriptive link names can make your project structure definition easier.
+Giving descriptive relation names can make your project structure definition easier.

 </div>